System F

 where $\alpha$ is a type variable.
 The upper-case $\Lambda$ is traditionally used to denote type-level functions, as opposed to the lower-case $\lambda$ which is used for value-level functions.
-(The superscripted $\alpha$ means that the bound x is of type $\alpha$; the expression after the colon is the type of the lambda expression preceding it.)
+(The superscripted $\alpha$ means that the bound variable x is of type $\alpha$; the expression after the colon is the type of the lambda expression preceding it.)

 As a term rewriting system, System F is strongly normalizing.
 However, type inference in System F (without explicit type annotations) is undecidable.
-Under the Curry–Howard isomorphism, System F corresponds to the fragment of second-order intuitionistic logic that uses only universal quantification.
+Under the Curry–Howard isomorphism, System F corresponds to second-order propositional intuitionistic logic.
 System F can be seen as part of the lambda cube, together with even more expressive typed lambda calculi, including those with dependent types.

 According to Girard, the "F" in System F was picked by chance.

 Typing rules

 The typing rules of System F are those of simply typed lambda calculus with the addition of the following:

 where $\sigma, \tau$ are types, $\alpha$ is a type variable, and $\alpha~\text{type}$ in the context indicates that $\alpha$ is bound.
 The first rule is that of application, and the second is that of abstraction.